 If your suffering is so bad then that’s the right thing to do.
 But today’s most serious illnesses are more to do with how we live.

 Heart disease, obesity, diabetes, and many others chronic illnesses are created by our poor diet and lifestyle.
 Such as smoking, stress, lack of sleep and so on.

 But we are often unwilling to do the hard work.
 Taking the time to alter how we live to address these problems.
 It’s very much a short-term attitude.

 Normal feelings like anxiety and feeling down have in some ways become excuses for companies to sell pills.

 Instead of addressing the causes of our suffering, and accepting that life will inevitably have it’s ups and down.
 Society has medicalised normal behaviour and started doling out pills for everyone.

-What better way to address uncertainty then turning it into a business.
 Prescriptions for depression and anxiety have increased over these past few years.
-If it’s not pills then it’s other forms of medication, passive entertainments, fatty, sugary foods, the internet endless information.
+If it’s not pills then it’s other forms of medication, passive entertainments, fatty, sugary foods, the Internets endless information.